YaleUniversity/azure-resourcegroup-runbook-logicapp/README.md

 This proposed solution adheres to the following design principles:

 1. Cloud automation should proceed bottom up.
-This automation should be derived from well understood operational pipelines.
+This automation should be derived from well understood and documented pipelines of business events.
 It should originate directly from the automation artifacts of the teams responsible for the creation and maintenance of resources in the cloud.
 2. Cloud automation should be reusable.
 This reusability should be accomplished by taking advantage of cloud native platform services to create an institutional API clearinghouse.
+3. Cloud automation should provide sufficient functionality to enable the performance of repetitive tasks against the cloud platform.
+Much of the benefit a public cloud obtains from its providing capability complementary to the an institution's investments in compute and infrastructure.
+Cloud automation should not wrap the access to the full capabilities of the platform.
+(Rather, it is the purpose of governance, design, security, identity, and financial controls to provide the structure for direct access to the features of the public cloud.)

+For several months, the operational infrastructure administrators have been creating and tagging resource groups through direct access of the Azure portal as well as the Powershell `Az` commandlets.
+The financial administrator for Azure resources has been monitoring and controlling costs by requiring that resources adhere to a specific naming convention and possess tags denoting the contact email of the owner, an institutional charging account identifier, application name, and the deployment environment.
+The information security oprations team requires that resources in Azure be identified with a data risk designation aligned to their security policies.
+This designation will be used to audit and monitor and control access.

 The institution has been adopting DevOps approaches and patterns of behavior.
-After a few months of manually creating and tagging resource groups through direct access of the Azure portal as well as the Powershell `Az` commandlets, the operations engineering team has observed coalescence around a set of well-defined inputs, processes, and outputs governed by business rules around the naming conventions and tagging of these resource groups.
+The operations engineering team has observed coalescence around a set of well-defined inputs, processes, and outputs governed by business rules around the naming conventions and tagging of these resource groups.

 They have refactored the Azure Resource Group templates and have begun to create a library of Powershell code snippets to reliably create appropriately named and tagged resource groups.